Electric Scooter Trial

 See more on the VicRoads website

-Riders will be able to book and use the e‐scooters through the Neuron Mobility app available on the Apple App Store or Google Play Store.
+Riders book and use the e‐scooters through the Neuron Mobility app available on the Apple App Store or Google Play Store.

-E-scooter riders will be able to end their trip at one of the many Designated Parking Stations located throughout the riding area.
+E-scooter riders end their trip at one of the many Designated Parking Stations located throughout the riding area.
 Stations can be located in the Neuron app and riders will not be able to end a trip outside of these locations.

 You can request a Designated Parking Station at a specific location by contacting Neuron's local support team at ballaratsupport@neuron.sg or 03 9034 9666.
 The Neuron team will assess the suitability of the parking area and aim to make it available on the Neuron app.